-If you’ve experienced a wasp nest before and are keen to stop it from happening again, read our tips below.
+If you’ve experienced a wasp nest before and are keen to prevent wasps from nesting in your home again, read our tips below.

 A wasp will not knowingly return to a previous wasp nesting place and will never reuse an old nest.
 So, a nest this year, does not mean you will have another invasion next year.
 If you have wasp nests regularly, this will be due to your home or garden providing ideal nesting spots.